-Some days you can feel it: your brain is overwhelmed, hyperstimulated by social media, a million pinging devices (OK, four, but it feels like more) challenging your ability to stay focused on a task at hand.
+Some days you can feel it: your brain is overwhelmed, hyperstimulated by social media, a million pinging devices (OK, four, but it feels like more) challenging your ability to stay focused on any task.
 And if it’s a big news day (elections, a scandal erupting, a natural disaster), forget it — you might even be using more than one device at a time.
-According to a new report from the Center for Large-Scale Data Systems at the University of California San Diego, the average American will access 15.5 hours of media a day by 2015, which is only possible if you are watching TV while Facebooking on your phones, or some such combination.
+According to a report from the Center for Large-Scale Data Systems at the University of California San Diego, the average American will access 15.5 hours of media a day by 2015, which is only possible if you are watching TV while Facebooking on your phone, or some such combination.

 It’s almost impossible to take a step back and even remember the days when you heard about events on the evening news after you got home from work.
 But once, not long ago, we did — we waited until later to hear news, or to communicate with friends.

 And while the science is still out on exactly what the long-term effects of our devices are on our brains (early information seems to point to negative impacts), I know I'm not the only for whom it just doesn't feel good.
 And if you can’t — or don’t want to — go cold turkey and turn off your phone for a week and hang out in a yurt on a mountaintop (it seems like a better idea than the reality, in my experience), you can still reduce your dependence on being connected.
 Here’s what has worked for me.